Multi-volume author, Bruno Goncalves introduces us to the first of a series, “Descent Into Mayhem”:

 I read the story and found it quite appealing.
 Having a background in military service and construction, and being an avid fan of Sci/Fi this book was tailor-made for me.
 I derived a lot of satisfaction in the story, easily relating to Toni and his troubles both internal and external.
 Bruno gives great descriptions of the military emplacements and their construction; the mechanisms of the walking battle suits, weapons and tactics; and the difficulties inherent to the world of Capicua.

 This is also one of the problems of the book, the balance between necessary background information and the actions of the characters, including dialogues, is tilted too heavily away from the characters and their interactions.

-Being a hyper-speller I found a number of errors in the book, I also came across some unusual words that sent me to the dictionary.
+I came across some unusual words that sent me to the dictionary.
 Bruno used the words without explanation which leaves the reader to struggle with the meaning, I think an improvement is needed in this area because it detracts from the pleasure of a good story.